higlass/higlass/docs/view_config.rst

 - ``axisMargin``: sets a margin to the very end of the plot.
 For example, if ``axisPositionHorizontal === 'left'`` and ``axisMargin === 10`` then the axis will be drawn 10px from the left side of the track.

+- ``minHeight`` and ``minWidth``: useful for tracks which are generated programmatically or otherwise edited, which have a height or width smaller than default values that may otherwise constrain rendering.

 Overlay Tracks
 ==============